-This will help prevent water or moisture does not affect the concrete slab.
-Most of the time you don't need wire mesh for a 4-inch slab.
+This will help prevent water or moisture from affecting the concrete slab.
+Most of the time, wire mesh is not necessary for a 4-inch slab.
 However, if you are putting a lot of weight on the slab or are worried that it will crack, it's a good idea to use wire reinforcement mesh to add additional tensile strength.
-In reinforced concrete design, steel is supposed to withstand stress while concrete carries compression.
+In reinforced concrete design, steel is designed to withstand stress while concrete carries compression.
 Garages require strength to hold heavy equipment, heavy vehicles, or two smaller cars.
 The absolute minimum thickness for a concrete slab, as provided by the IRC, is only part of the information to be considered.

 If your yard will support a lot of weight, increase thickness or use high-strength concrete with a rating of 5 to 6,000 PSI.
 Even if it's your first concrete project, you can ensure a professional and long-lasting finish by avoiding some pitfalls and using the right repair products.
 The ground below the slab can also have a big impact, especially if the concrete slab is too thin.
-The concrete should be evenly distributed around the area of the concrete slab to be as close as possible to its final position, in terms of width, length and depth.
+The concrete should be evenly distributed around the area of the slab to be as close as possible to its final position in terms of width, length and depth.
 However, many concrete structures do not receive curing other than being left idle for several days after the concrete has been laid.
-Feel free to place them closer together for greater protection against cracking, and consider breaking large concrete slabs with joints that are also perpendicular.
+Feel free to place joints closer together for greater protection against cracking and consider breaking large slabs with joints that are perpendicular.

-There are spills that will require concrete reinforcement, but many situations are left to his opinion.
-The chemical reaction, which causes concrete to move from a liquid or plastic state to a solid state, requires water.
-The following information is useful for diagnosing cracked concrete, but if you want expert input, contact a nearby concrete contractor for an in-person evaluation.
-For example, anchor bolts can offer a little more support for the legs of a concrete chair, as shown in this video from Quikrete team.
+There are situations that require concrete reinforcement but many are left up to personal opinion.
+The chemical reaction which causes concrete to move from a liquid or plastic state to a solid state requires water.
+The following information is useful for diagnosing cracked concrete but if you want expert input contact a nearby contractor for an in-person evaluation.
+For example, anchor bolts can offer more support for the legs of a concrete chair as shown in this video from Quikrete team.
 For smaller projects such as decorative items you can add wire mesh during pouring to improve strength and reduce cracking.